openstack/openstack-manuals/doc/ha-guide/source/intro-ha-controller.rst

 Common deployment architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are primarily two recommended architectures for making OpenStack
+We recommend two primary architectures for making OpenStack highly available.

-highly available.
+The architectures differ in the sets of services managed by the
+cluster.

-Both use a cluster manager such as Pacemaker or Veritas to
+Both use a cluster manager, such as Pacemaker or Veritas, to
 orchestrate the actions of the various services across a set of
 machines.
-Since we are focused on FOSS, we will refer to these as
+Because we are focused on FOSS, we refer to these as
 Pacemaker architectures.

-The architectures differ in the sets of services managed by the
-cluster.

 Traditionally, Pacemaker has been positioned as an all-encompassing
 solution.
 However, as OpenStack services have matured, they are